raspberrypilearning/xai-challenge-submit/en/step_3.md

 --- task ---

---- /task ---

---- task ---

-Of course!
-Let's refine the questions to ensure there's a clear distinction between the "Define" and "Ideate" stages, with "Define" focusing on reflection and understanding needs, and "Ideate" emphasizing the creative brainstorming process.

----

-**Define Reflection Questions for Your Super ML Classification App:**

-1. **Main Mission**: Based on what everyone said, what's the BIG thing our app should do?
-What's its main goal?

-2. **Problem Breakdown**: If our challenge was like a pizza, what would be the main toppings we need to focus on?
-What are the key parts of the problem?

-3. **User Stories**: Can you make up a short story or example of someone using the app?
-Like, "Jamie used the app to sort her rock collection and found out she had 5 super rare ones!"

-4. **Top Priorities**: If we had to pick just 3 things the app MUST do, what would they be?

-5. **Look and Feel**: How should the app look?
-Should it be bright and colorful or cool and sleek?

-6. **Biggest Challenges**: What do you think will be the trickiest part about making this app?

-7. **User Feedback**: How have users described their needs?
-What are some common things they've mentioned?

-8. **Success Looks Like**: How will we know if our app is a winner?
-What would make it stand out?

----
-Absolutely!
-Let's craft some preteen-friendly questions for the "Ideate" step:

----

 **Ideate Reflection Questions for Your Awesome ML Classification App:**

-1. **Brainstorm Bonanza**: If you had a magic wand, what cool features would you add to the app?
+1. **Ideas Storm**: If you had a magic wand, what cool features would you add to the app?
 Think wild and wacky!
+Write them all down and worry about how sensible they are later.

 2. **Inspiration Station**: Are there any apps or games you love?
 What do you like about them?
 Can we borrow some of those cool ideas?
 Are there things about them you don't like and want to avoid in your own app?

-3. **Sketch It Out**: Can you draw or doodle what you imagine the app might look like?
-Maybe it has a dragon mascot or a space theme?
-How is it laid out on screen?
-How will your users provide input?

-4. **Fun Factor or Helping Hand?**: What would make the app super fun to use?
+3. **Fun Factor or Helping Hand?**: What would make the app super fun to use?
 Maybe it gives out virtual high-fives or has funny sound effects?
 How can the app be really helpful?
 Like, does it give hints or tips?
-Or maybe it has a "Did you know?" fun fact section?
+Or maybe it solves a serious issue?
 Do you want it to do both?

+4. **Sketch It Out**: Can you draw or doodle what you imagine the app might look like?
+Maybe it has a dragon mascot or a space theme?
+How is it laid out on screen?
+How will your users provide input?

 --- /task ---

 Once you've answered these questions for yourself in your Blueprint, you're ready to start creating!
 In the next step, you'll get making your ML model in Machine learning 4 Kids and your application in Scratch!